The-OpenROAD-Project/OpenROAD/docs/contrib/CodingPractices.rst

 Practice #34
 ------------

 Don't use end of line comments unless they are very short.
-Don't forced someone reading your code to use a super wide window.
+Don't assume that the person reading your code has a 60" monitor.

 .. code-block:: cpp